 Watch this little video clip of the rain lashing against the window, driven by the wind with nothing to stop the full force of the weather coming off the sea.
 Granted, it was filmed in February and not July, but we have seen weather just like this many times in the middle of summer!

 Effect of the Jet Stream

-This old saying comes from a well observed weather pattern created by the jet stream.
+This old saying about St Swithin’s Day comes from a well observed weather pattern created by the jet stream.

-By mid July in most years the jet stream has settled down, and along with it the weather, and this sets the patterns until well into August.
+By mid July, in most years, the jet stream has settled down and along with it the weather.
+This sets the weather patterns until well into August.*

 The jet stream is a narrow ‘river’ of fast moving air that sits about 10 miles high in the sky.
 It flows from America across the Atlantic to Europe and ultimately to us in Britain.
 It adds energy to and helps to steer the Atlantic weather.